 How to Stop Being Codependent

 Today’s relationship podcast is going to show you how to spot the signs of codependence, understand why codependent relationship dynamics take hold, and then offer real-world strategies to stop the madness and cultivate healthy interdependence.
-Really!

-Here’s a quick rundown of what we’re discussing on the podcast today.
+Below is a quick rundown of what we’re discussing on the “How to Stop Being Codependent” episode of The Love, Happiness and Success Podcast today.
 (To skip the commentary and just listen to the episode, scroll down to find the podcast player.)
 Or, here’s the link to listen to How To Stop Being Codependent on Spotify, and here it is on Apple Podcast.
 Subscribe to the Love, Happiness and Success Podcast while you’re there!

-What is Codependence, Anyway?
+What is Codependency, Anyway?

 “Codependence” is a pop-psychology term that was birthed in the Al-Anon movement.
 Back in the mid-century era, counselors who treated patients with substance use disorders began to notice common elements in their partners.
 They were often completely anxious, often angry, and absolutely hyper-focused on what their alcoholic partner was (doing or not doing) at the expense of their own wellness.
 They were over functioning in response to their partner’s under functioning, and were mentally, emotionally and physically exhausted as a result.